jHaas94/Pets-JDBC/README.md

 # Pets-JDBC
-The task was to create a programm with java where you can create households with people and pets and connect everything with a MySQL database.
+I've made a programm with java where you can create households with people and pets and connect everything with a MySQL database.

 Features:
 All CRUD Methods are working.